wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/configure-wireless-network-connectivity/includes/3-configure-wi-fi-settings-profiles.md

 1. Tap the wireless network icon on the notification area to see a list of available wireless networks.
 2. Tap the network of your choice.
 3. Tap **Connect**.
-4. When prompted, enter the security information required by the wireless hub to which you are connecting your device, and then tap **Next**.
+4. When prompted, enter the security information required by the wireless hub to which you're connecting your device, and then tap **Next**.

-You are connected.
+You're connected.

 #### Configure wireless networks